JoseAlvarezHernandez/JoseAlvarezHernandez/README.md

-- 👋 Hi, I’m @JoseAlvarezHernandez
+# 👋 Hi, I’m @JoseAlvarezHernandez
-- 👀 I’m interested in software development, freelancer -
+- 👀 I’m interested in Software Development
 - 💞️ I’m looking to collaborate on freelance Projects | Open Source Projects
 - 📫 How to reach me : alvarez_3993@hotmail.com